 If you need to find a tag that consists of more then one word, use commas.
-Here is examples:
+Here are some examples:

 tags:“three words tag”

-8) Files operator: searches for notes with specific file types
+8) Files operator: This allows you to search for notes that contain specific file types.

 Allows you to locate notes that contain specific types of files.

-9) Encryption:yes operator - Allows you to locate all encrypted notes.
+9) Encryption:yes operator - This operator helps you find all encrypted notes.

 search word encryption:yes - will show all encrypted notes containing the search word in the name.

-intitle:game - will find all notes containing the word "game" in their title
+intitle:game - will find all notes containing the word "game" in the title

 todo: - will display all notes with tasks to do